mrjgallagher/Teaching-the-general-public-about-financial-trading-algorithms/README.md

 - Provide a working example of the two trading algorithms for the users to operate.
 - Teach users about the code implementation of these algorithms .

-The project also let users create and upload their own algorithms (in the for of a .jar file) to run and compare against those provide by system.
+The project also let users create and upload their own algorithms (as a .jar file) to run and compare against those provided by system.

-This Web application was built using the Java Play framework/ PostgresDb and practical use of numerous client side technologies.
-Please check out the Powerpoint for a quick overview !
+This Web application was built using the Java Play framework/ PostgresDb and practical use of a few javascript libraries.
+Check out the Powerpoint slides for a quick overview !